Ex-Studio 54 owner Mark Fleischman dies by assisted suicide in Switzerland

 “I came to the decision slowly,” he said.
 “Two years ago, I decided that it wasn’t worth living.”

-Mr Fitzgerald told BBC News he held a “living wake” for his friend and partner last month, and had hoped he might be able to convince him not to go.
+Mr Fitzgerald told The Independent he held a “living wake” for his friend and partner on the 4th of July, and had hoped he might be able to convince him not to go.

-“We had a really nice party for him and a lot of his friends came, and everyone thought, ‘he’s going to postpone it a month and we’ll see what we can do’.
-But he was set on doing it,” Mr Fitzgerald told the news site.
+“Everyone really had a good time, and we thought that he was going to stick around for a while, his brain was all there,” he said.

+“We thought that he was going to postpone it for a month but then I guess he didn’t.
+He was very strong-minded.”

 If you are experiencing feelings of distress and isolation, or are struggling to cope, The Samaritans offers support; you can speak to someone for free over the phone, in confidence, on 116 123 (UK and ROI), email jo@samaritans.org, or visit the Samaritans website to find details of your nearest branch.If you are based in the USA, and you or someone you know needs mental health assistance right now, call National Suicide Prevention Helpline on 1-800-273-TALK (8255).
 The Helpline is a free, confidential crisis hotline that is available to everyone 24 hours a day, seven days a week.
 If you are in another country, you can go to www.befrienders.org to find a helpline near you.